dschwen/OpenOverdrive/DESIGN.md

 - Multiplayer: On Host Start, navigate all players to MultiPlayerDriveScreen and begin the countdown.

 Connection feedback
-- Discovery shows a compact “Connecting…” indicator while establishing the link and handshake.
+- Discovery shows a compact “Connecting…” indicator while establishing the link and handshake; pull‑to‑refresh indicator on swipe.
 - Drive shows ongoing connection state and battery once initialized.

 Reliability & Safety